 To ensure the customers' needs are accommodated as best as possible, the services have continued to connect with customers remotely and in person at City Hall during the year.
-The Allocations, Homelessness and Rough Sleeping services are also in the process of reintroducing home visits where this is the most appropriate course of action.
+The Allocations, Homelessness and Rough Sleeping services have also reintroduced home visits where this is the most appropriate course of action.

 - 9.2 Additionally, the services have also been working with a specialist consultant to develop a new Homelessness Strategy for the city.
-This has been a challenging process but has already resulted in the implementation of some useful actions, which have yielded benefits in relation to our prevention work, our use of Bed & Breakfast accommodation and access to the private rented sector. - 9.3 The new Homelessness Strategy will progress through the Scrutiny and Executive approval processes later this year.
+This has been a challenging process but has already resulted in the implementation of some useful actions, which have yielded benefits in relation to our prevention work, our use of Bed & Breakfast accommodation and access to the private rented sector. - 9.3 The new Homelessness Strategy is currently out for consultation and will progress through the Policy Scrutiny and Executive approval process in early 2024.